rfordatascience/tidytuesday/.github/pr_instructions.md

 2. Pull the latest version of the repository to your computer.
 In R, use `usethis::pr_merge_main()`
 3. Create a new branch, with something similar to the name of the dataset you're submitting.
 For instance if it's a dataset on American baseball, something like "american-baseball"" or "baseball" works.
 In R, you can create this branch using `usethis::pr_init(BRANCHNAME)`, eg `usethis::pr_init("american-baseball")`.
 4. Navigate to the `data/curated` folder in your branch of the repository.
 5. Make a copy of the `template` folder for your dataset, inside the `curated` folder.
-Name it something descriptive, like "funspotr" or "ttmeta", not "my_dataset".
+Name it something descriptive -- the same name as your branch would work, so "baseball" not "my_dataset".
 We might accept your dataset without assigning it to a specific week yet, in which case this folder will need to be unique.
 6. Navigate to the folder you just created.
 That's where you're going to do your work.
   - A copy of the next set of instructions is also available in that folder, as `instructions.md`.